 Jointmaker Pro: Preventing Tooth Breakage

 The JMPv2 Jointmaker Pro offers four distinct blade options, each designed for specific cutting applications.
-Choosing the correct blade and setup for your material is essential to avoid issues such as tooth breakage or premature wear.
+Choosing the correct blade and setup for your material is essential to avoid tooth breakage or premature wear.
+If blade teeth are breaking and there is no collision with any other components, the causes below are the most likely culprits.

 Common Causes of Tooth Damage

-• Blade height is set too high (first teeth are above the table surface)
+Blade height set too high — first teeth are above the table surface, causing them to catch and snap on the workpiece edge.

-• Material density is too high for the blade type
+Material density too high for the blade type being used.

-• Improper blade type for the cutting application
+Improper blade type selected for the cutting application.

-• Blade angle is too aggressive for the workpiece
+Blade angle too aggressive for the workpiece material or thickness.

 Best Practices to Prevent Blade Damage

-• Start with the blade positioned so that the first few teeth are slightly below the table surface.
-This reduces stress and the likelihood of tooth breakage (see Page 11 of the JMPv2 Manual): Jointmaker Pro JMPv2 Instruction Manual
+Start with the blade positioned so the first few teeth are slightly below the table surface.
+This reduces stress and the likelihood of tooth breakage.
+See Page 11 of the JMPv2 Manual for the correct starting position.

-• Use a less aggressive blade angle and feed rate for harder materials.
+Use a less aggressive blade angle and feed rate when working with harder materials.

-• Match the blade type to the material being cut:
+Match the blade type to the material — refer to the blade options table below.

 JMPv2 Blade Options

-Crosscut B Blade0.3mm x 32 TPIIdeal for soft woods and smaller, delicate workpieces
+Crosscut B0.3 mm32Ideal for soft woods and smaller, delicate workpieces.

 Recommended Setup for Dense Hardwoods

-If you’re working with harder woods and experiencing chipping or breakage with Crosscut A or B blades, we strongly recommend switching to the Crosscut C blade, which features a thicker kerf and tooth design specifically built to handle dense materials.
+If you're working with harder woods and experiencing chipping or breakage with Crosscut A or B blades, switch to the Crosscut C blade — it features a thicker kerf and stronger tooth design specifically built to handle dense materials.

 Maintaining proper blade height and cutting angle will also help prolong blade life and ensure cleaner, more controlled cuts.